silvianaho/LectureHallSchedule/worksheets/project_worksheet.md

 Think about how you can do it and type your answer below:

 ```
-By doing API calls to the server.
+1. Make the API on the backend
+2. Create a button/link on the frontend
-We can do so using libraries like axios or doing ajax calls or fetching the data using fetch().
+3. Create a script that is triggered by a click event to call the API (we can do so by doing ajax calls or fetching the data using fetch() or use a library like axios)
+4. Server will return the data or an error to the frontend
+5. Upon success: process the result, if needed, and append html components/elements to the front end
+6. If the server returns an error, redirect to error page or show error message without redirect.
 ```

 ---